Braselton in Jackson County, Georgia — The American South (South Atlantic)

 Location.
 34° 6.433′ N, 83° 45.717′ W. Marker is in Braselton, Georgia, in Jackson County.
 Marker is on Green Street (Georgia Route 53) 0 miles south of Frances street, on the left when traveling south.
-Touch for map.
-Marker is located just north of (and adjoining) the Braselton City Hall.
+Marker is located just north of (and adjoining) the Braselton Touch for map.
 Marker is at or near this postal address: 4982 Highway 53, Braselton GA 30517, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 The Braselton Family (within shouting distance of this marker); Hoschton Train Depot (approx. 0.7 miles away); Bethabra Baptist Church (approx. 3.2 miles away); Battle of King's Tanyard (approx. 5 miles away); Rockwell Universalist Church (approx. 5.9 miles away); Perry-Rainey Institute (approx. 7.6 miles away); Karina Miller Nature Preserve (approx. 7.6 miles away); Jackson Trail (approx. 7.7 miles away).